-Almost as important as putting special liturgical, formational, fellowship and outreach feasts and events on the calendar, you should also schedule your invitations and information about them.
+Almost as important as putting special liturgical, formational, fellowship and outreach feasts and events on the calendar is scheduling your invitations and information about them.

 Things to consider:

 Conduct a communications audit to determine the number of ways you notify people about what you are planning (e.g., emails, newsletters, social media posts, your website, outward facing calendars, signage, etc.) There are so many communications avenues!